banzaicloud/koperator/README.md

 reclaimPolicy: Delete
 volumeBindingMode: WaitForFirstConsumer
 ```
-> Remember to set your Kafka cr properly to use the newly created StorageClass.
+> Remember to set your Kafka CR properly to use the newly created StorageClass.

 1. Set `KUBECONFIG` pointing towards your cluster
-2. Run `make deploy` (deploys the operator in the `kafka` namespace to the cluster)
+2. Run `make deploy` (deploys the operator in the `kafka` namespace into the cluster)
 3. Set your Kafka configurations in a Kubernetes custom resource (sample: `config/samples/banzaicloud_v1alpha1_kafkacluster.yaml`) and run this command to deploy the Kafka components:

 ```bash